fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 #### Programmatic cell editor association

 The Cell Provider's `getCell` method is called when the cell is selected to get rendered needs a renderer.
 For programmatic cell renderer association, override it:
-Here is where you decide which renderer object to use for that cell.
-You can set  fields on config which includes internal properties about the cell in question.
+It needs to return an object with a `paint` method that expects a `2D graphics context` and config object described below You can optionally set additional fields on config which includes internal properties about the cell in question.
 This will get passed to your renderer paint function later
 ```javascript
 yourGrid.behavior.cellProvider.getCell = function(config) {
     //A renderer should always be provided that has a paint function